 A family meeting offers a safe, structured environment for communication and education as well as disclosure about the wealth plan, either in part or in full.
 Family meetings come in all shapes and sizes.
 Each is unique and dependent on the family's objective.
 Meetings may be in-person or virtual, span an afternoon or a weekend, and include a single generation or multiple generations.
 In all cases, however, great care is taken to prepare participants for the meeting.
 Everyone should be given the opportunity to weigh in on the agenda, and know what to expect and what is expected of them.

-While each family meeting is customized to meet the family's objectives, some topics are common to meetings.
-Common topics of a family meeting range from financial and wealth literacy concepts to an exploration of how to communicate more effectively with one another. finance and investments that layer in the family's values and history to the extent possible.
-If the family owns a business, we typically encourage them to start formalizing their decision-making process, also known as governance, before the third generation is of employment age.
-However, families do not need to wait until the nextgeneration members are teenagers.
-Many families benefit from regular meetings that begin when the children are young.
-Family meetings for younger children may focus on the importance of developing savings plans from allowances or finding worthwhile charitable causes to support.
-These types of early meetings help children develop skills they will use to integrate family values with wealth stewardship plans (Exhibit 1).
-Exhibit 1: Strategies for Raising Grounded Children
+While each family meeting is customized to meet its objectives, some topics are common to meetings.
+Common topics of a family meeting range from financial and wealth literacy concepts to an exploration of how to communicate more effectively with one another.